Generic Name: alprazolam

 Alprazolam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) that is used to treat anxiety disorders and panic disorders.

 Alprazolam may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- feeling like you might pass out;
+- a light-headed feeling, like you might pass out;

 - jaundice (yellowing of the skin or eyes).

-Less serious side effects may include:
+Common side effects may include: